Coolbellup

 AreaSearch assessment of residential development activity positions Coolbellup among the top 25% of areas assessed nationwide

-Coolbellup recorded around 60 residential properties granted approval per year.
-Between FY-21 and FY-25, approximately 303 homes were approved, with an additional 26 approved in FY-26.
-Each dwelling built over the past five financial years accommodated an average of 2.1 new residents.
+Coolbellup has recorded approximately 60 residential properties granted approval per year.
+Over the past five financial years, from FY-21 to FY-25, around 303 homes were approved, with an additional 26 approved in FY-26.
+Each dwelling built over this period has resulted in an average of 2.1 new residents per year.

-New homes are being constructed at an average expected cost of $316,000.
-This year, $400,000 in commercial development approvals have been recorded.
-Relative to Greater Perth, Coolbellup's development levels per person are similar, maintaining market equilibrium with surrounding areas.
+The average construction cost value for these dwellings is $316,000.
+This financial year, there have been $400,000 in commercial development approvals, indicating the area's residential nature.
+Compared to Greater Perth, Coolbellup has similar development levels per person, maintaining market equilibrium with surrounding areas.

 Recent construction comprises 72.0% detached dwellings and 28.0% townhouses or apartments, reflecting the area's suburban character focused on family homes.
 With around 112 people per approval, Coolbellup is a developing area.
-By 2041, it is projected to grow by 582 residents based on current development patterns.
+By 2041, it is projected to grow by 572 residents based on current development patterns.
+New housing supply should meet demand, offering favourable conditions for buyers and potentially facilitating further population growth beyond current projections.

 Frequently Asked Questions - Development